 - Academic Calendar

 - Continuing Professional Education

 The Networking, Communication and Signal Processing research domain focuses on all aspects of networking, communications, and signal processing.
-The current topics of interest are: Computer networks, Network security, Wireless communication, Signal processing, Medical signal processing, Computer vision, Control of unmanned systems using image processing and computer vision.
+The current topics of interest are: Computer networks, Network security, Wireless communication, Signal processing, Medical signal processing, Computer vision, Control of unmanned systems using image processing, computer vision and Automatic Speech Recognition.

 - Networking and Communication Lab (NCL) (Prof. Debabrata Das)

 NCL's main focus of research areas are Medium Access Control (MAC) protocols for broadband wireless network, IoT (in particular, Energy saving of 4G-A, 5G, QoS), Cognitive Radio, Transport Layer Security, SDN in Access Network.
 This Lab has received R&D projects from Hewlett Packard, Motorola Research, Intel, Microsoft, Tata Power SED, Honeywell, Nokia and Cognizant.
 It has also received multiple R&D project from Department of Electronics and Information Technology (DeitY), Govt. of India.
 For detail please click on NCL name above.